 Building Strong Children

 The famous African-American writer and social reformer Frederick Douglas once said, "It is easier to build strong children than to repair broken men."
 This statement is true on many different levels.
 Scientific evidence in neurological studies has confirmed that some of the most impressionable phases that impacts a person's perceptions of life occur during the years of childhood.
 This is true for perceptions that have both positive and negative outcomes on the health of the body and the brain.
-It is possible for these perceptional patterns to change at adulthood, but they require much more work to change at that point than at childhood.
+It is possible for these perceptional patterns to change in adulthood, but they require much more work to change at that point than in childhood.